 Orthodontic misalignments, called malocclusions, can indicate a number of different conditions.
 Inherited malocclusions include jaw growth problems, missing teeth, extra teeth, crowded or protruded teeth, and spacing problems.

-However, the premature loss of baby teeth, thumb sucking, accidents, and certain types of dental disease can also result in a need for orthodontic treatment.
+However, premature loss of baby teeth, thumb sucking, accidents, and certain types of dental disease can also result in a need for orthodontic treatment.
 Let’s take a closer look at the most common orthodontic issues.

 Both the ability and aesthetics of your smile can be affected by an overbite.
 An overbite occurs when your upper teeth excessively cover your lower teeth.
 Such a condition could result in wearing down teeth and causing the lower teeth to bite right into the roof of your mouth.